codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+Why do pumpkins sit on people’s porches?

+They have no hands to knock on the door.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+The teapot often seen in many 3D modeling applications is called what?
- 1. 2009
+ 1. Utah Teapot
- 2. 2013
+ 2. Pixar Teapot
- 3. 2016
+ 3. 3D Teapot
- 4. 2011
+ 4. Tennessee Teapot

 <details>
   <summary>Answer</summary>
-  2016
+  Utah Teapot
 </details>